 Payment of Voluntary Contributions and Compulsory Charges Office Opening Hours Prior to Commencement of School Year:

-Recommended personal and stationery items are detailed on the relevant Personal Items List for each year group.
+Recommended personal and stationery items are detailed on the relevant Resource List for each year group.
 Items may be purchased from Campion, our preferred supplier or parent/carers have the option of shopping around.
 If you intend using Campion please follow the instructions on the document/s.

 SmartRider cards are ordered for all new students on commencement and arrive by Week 4 of Term 1.
 The cost of the initial card is $5.00.
 All cards include a photo for identification purposes.
 Replacement cards can be issued at the cost of $5.00 per card.
 Students are requested to pay this via the Qkr! payment method or at the Learning Centre before the replacement card can be ordered.
 Further information is available in the Student – Parent Handbook and on our website.

-A limited amount of lockers will be available for student use in 2023.
-The lockers will allow students to safely store their BYOD (Bring Your Own Device) in between classes.
+A limited amount of lockers will be available for student use in 2024.
 Students must provide their own padlock to secure the locker at all times.
 Locker use ends at the conclusion of the College Year.

 Secondary Assistance Scheme (SAS)